 Both parties shall have the right to present statements, testimony, evidence, and witnesses.
-Each party shall have the right to be represented by a single advisor but not a licensed attorney.
+Each party to the grievance may represent him or herself, and may be represented by a person of his or her choice, except that neither party shall be represented by an attorney.
 The Grievance Hearing Committee may request legal assistance for the Committee itself through the College President.
 Any legal advisor provided to the Grievance Hearing Committee may be present during all testimony and deliberations in an advisory capacity to provide legal counsel but shall not be a member of the panel or vote with it.